 It can be a cost impact or the schedule impact (Time is money).

 Expected Monetary Value for any project is calculated by multiplying the probability of each outcome occurring by the Value of each possible outcome & its Impact:

 P = Probability of each outcome occurring.

 I = Value of each possible outcome

-I will try to explain all this concept through a very basic example;
+I will try to explain all these concepts through a fundamental example;

-Step – 1: Get all the activities/tasks, resources cost from Bill of Quantity (BOQ)
+Step – 1: Get all the activities/tasks, resources cost from the Bill of Quantity (BOQ)